-Our unique commercial business model positions us to be compensated for non-recurring engineering which supplements our own internal R&D spend.
-We team concurrently with multiple defense prime contractors as they pursue new business with unique solutions they develop and market to the government, and engage with our customers early in the design cycle, and well ahead of our competition.
-Our engagement model can lead to long-term production revenue that will continue after the initial services are delivered.
+Our commercial business model positions us to be compensated for non-recurring engineering which supplements our own internal R&D investment.
+We typically team concurrently with multiple defense prime contractors as they pursue new business with solutions they develop and market to the government, and engage with our customers early in the design cycle.
+Our engagement model can lead to long-term production revenue that continues after the initial services are delivered.